Rogergonzalez21/rogergonzalez21.github.io/README.md

 ### Generated Minified Files to GitHubPages
-It reuse the previous task.
-But it moves all the files to root folder and can works as a GitHubPage.
+It reuses the previous task, but it moves all the files to the root folder so it  works as a GitHubPage.
 You just neeed to commit the changes and push to master.

 ``` sh
 $ gulp build:ghp                   # You must be on the root folder of the repository